ntnu-ai-lab/v2019-hackathon/README.md

 </a>

-#### Preliminaries
+### Preliminaries

-##### Sharing computational - MANDATORY FOR ALL TEAMS
+##### Sharing computational power - MANDATORY FOR ALL TEAMS

 Since we are all sharing NTNUs HPC we have to distribute the processing power amongst all teams.
-You do this by setting the fraction of GPU memory to be allocated when construct a `tf.Session` (if you use Tensorflow, otherwise consult with advisors) by passing a `tf.GPUOptions` as part of the optional `config` argument:
+You do this by setting the fraction of GPU memory to be allocated when construct a `tf.Session` (if using Tensorflow, otherwise consult with one of the advisors) by passing a `tf.GPUOptions` as part of the optional `config` argument:

 ```
 # Assuming there are at most 25 teams, 12.5 at each GPU, use 8% of the allocated GPU.